Mercedes-Benz Sprinter: 2014 facelift

-For the 2014 model year the Sprinter received an updated grille with Mercedes' signature three-slat design.
-In an effort to make the Sprinter's fuel economy more competitive, North American models received the 2.1L OM651 two-stage turbo diesel engine formerly only available overseas, with an optional 3.0L engine.
-The 2.1L engine (in Europe also the 3.0 L) was mated to a new 7 speed automatic transmission.
-A 1.8 L supercharged I-4 gasoline engine was mated to 6- and 7- speed automatic transmissions.
+For the 2014 model year, the Sprinter received an updated grille with Mercedes-Benz's signature three-slat design.
+In an effort to make the Sprinter's fuel economy more competitive, North American models received the 2.1L OM651 two-stage turbo diesel engine formerly only available overseas, along with an optional 3.0L engine.
+The 2.1L engine (and in Europe, also the 3.0L) was mated to a new 7-speed automatic transmission.
+A 1.8L supercharged I-4 gasoline engine was mated to 6- and 7- speed automatic transmissions.
 The 2014 Sprinter added several new driver assistance technologies including standard Crosswind Assist, optional Blind Spot Assist and Collision Prevention Assist, as well as Lane Keeping Assist and Highbeam Assist.
 The 2014 Sprinter began offering LED running lights.
 Air suspension was an available option on the 3500-series model.
 The 2014 Sprinter also gained navigation, iPod integration, and an air suspension for heavier-duty models.

 20th Anniversary Edition

-For the UK market in 2015, to celebrate 20 years since the first Sprinters were manufactured a run of 1200 special edition vans were sold to the public.
-These vans included the following additional interior comforts and exterior trim level;
+For the UK market in 2015, to celebrate 20 years since the first Sprinters were manufactured, a run of 1,200 special edition vans were sold to the public.
+These vans included the following additional interior comforts and exterior trim level: